RDjarbeng/interactive_face_animation/README.md

 ## 💡 Inspiration

 This project is inspired from a human robot interaction course I took earlier at Carnegie Mellon University.

+The state where the robot goes into a state of boredom was my attempt at a _feedback loop_.
+The character’s boredom state after inactivity creates a feedback loop: the user’s actions (moving the mouse) influence the character’s emotions (e.g., shifting to happiness), which in turn encourage further user interaction.

+The feedback loop is created when the character’s boredom (triggered by inactivity) encourages the user to move the mouse, which shifts the character to happiness, further motivating user interaction.

+Agency is the perception that a robot has the ability to act autonomously or make decisions, impacting how humans relate to it.
+If moving the mouse made you think that the character was glad to see you could mean that you believe the character has agency.
+The character’s agency is conveyed through its ability to independently switch emotions (e.g., from neutral to happy when the mouse approaches), giving the impression that it autonomously ‘chooses’ to react to the user’s presence."
+After playing with the application for a while it becomes obvious that the look of surprise is a preprogrammed response; an algorithm that moves pixels on a screen through different states.
+And the character's emotions are not a conscious choice that it makes with every interaction even though it looks that way.

 Let me know if this work ever crosses into the uncanny valley.

+By using a playful, cartoonish design, the project avoids the uncanny valley, ensuring the character feels approachable rather than eerily human-like

+The project also draws on affective interaction, with emotions like happiness or surprise designed to evoke emotional responses from the user.
+Through social presence, the character feels like a social entity, enhancing the sense of interaction.
+Finally, proxemics plays a role, as the character’s emotions intensify based on the mouse’s virtual proximity, creating a dynamic and engaging experience.

+---
-I made this project as a fun experiment to see if I could make some kind of virtual thing that provokes emotion.
+I made this project as a fun experiment to see if I could make some kind of virtual 'thing' that provokes emotion.
 Also beacuse I thought it would be cool.